Michael Beetham: Later life

 The Michael Beetham Conservation Centre at the RAF Museum Cosford.

 As a Marshal of the Royal Air Force, Beetham remained on the RAF's Active List, although for practical purposes he retired in 1982.
 From 1986 to 1990 Beetham was Chairman of GEC Avionics.
 In 1989 he was made a deputy lieutenant of the County of Norfolk.
 Michael Beetham held the appointment of Honorary Air Commodore of No 2620 Squadron, Royal Auxiliary Air Force Regiment.
 He was President of the Society of Friends of the RAF Museum.
 The Museum's conservation centre is named the Michael Beetham Conservation Centre in his honour.
 Beetham was also President of the Bomber Command Association.

 In 2005, Beetham took part in his second fly-past over London, this time as part of the celebrations marking the 60th anniversary of the end of World War II.
 He joined the crew of the Battle of Britain Memorial Flight Lancaster bomber prior to its takeoff from Duxford.

-Beetham wrote the foreword to three books:
+Beetham wrote the foreword to four books: